meh/meh.github.io/_posts/programming/2012-07-21-aaand-I-give-up-on-puma.md

 Next train: reactor and proactor land.

-EDIT: with the last fix including barlume in puma seems easy, too bad Rubinius lacks `FFI::Union` and FFI::Struct#pack, I still give up for the moment, until someone adds that to Rubinius.
+EDIT: with the last fix including barlume in puma seems easy, too bad Rubinius lacks `FFI::Union` and `FFI::Struct#pack`, I still give up for the moment, until someone adds that to Rubinius.

+EDIT2: and that someone could be me, Rubinius really needs an update to compatibility with the ffi gem.